12. Data frames#

 incoords

-are positive?How to add the row indicating the number of
+are negative?How to add the column indicating the number of

 features